microsoft/pxt-adafruit/docs/cli.md

 })
 ```

-It is possible to use the codethemicrobit tools from a command line interface (CLI).
+It is possible to use the tools from a command line interface (CLI).
 The PXT CLI allows to
 * edit, compile or deploy JavaScript programs
 * can easily be integrated in most IDEs.
 It comes with built-in support for [Visual Studio Code](/code)!
 * run a local web server for the web editor